severin2/dat-graph/README.md

 a d3js and Angular project

-To run:
+#To run: #

-# clone
+1. clone
-# from the room directory of the repo, execute "grunt build"
+2. from the room directory of the repo, execute ```grunt build```
-# run the app out of the dist folder by opening index.html or by hosting the contents of the dist folder in a web server.
+3. run the app out of the dist folder by opening index.html or by hosting the contents of the dist folder in a web server.
-# profit
+4. profit